 - 1/4 teaspoon salt (if using unsalted butter)

-- Core and slice apples.
+Core and slice apples.
 You can peel your apples if you wish.
-I use organic apples and do not peel them.
+It seems that peeling half of the apples helps create the best consistency.

 - Pour half of the apple juice mixture over the apples.
 Set aside the remaining liquid.